What are plastic microbeads?

-Microbeads are generally very, very small—and are sometimes even difficult to see.
+Plastic microbeads are a category of microplastics, which are generally very, very small—and are sometimes even difficult to see.
 Microbeads also are often wrongly confused with plastic pellets, which are the basic form of plastic raw materials used in manufacturing, and are generally in the shape of a cylinder or disk, and around 2-3 millimeters in size.

-In 2015, the United States congress passed the “Microbead-Free Waters Act of 2015” into law, which phases out solid plastic microbeads used in rinse-off personal care products, ensuring a sensible national standard.
+In 2014, Illinois became the first U.S. state to enact legislation banning the manufacture and sale of products containing microbeads.
+Later in 2015, the United States Congress passed the “Microbead-Free Waters Act of 2015” into law, which phased out solid plastic microbeads used in rinse-off personal care products, ensuring a sensible national standard.

 Yes.
 The “Microbead-Free Waters Act of 2015” phased out the manufacturing, packaging, and distribution of solid plastic microbeads in rinse-off personal care products.
 1